ZiyiDuan/ZiyiDuan.github.io/source/research/index.md

 # Research Interests
 ### General areas
->* **Topics**: working memory, attention, perception, decision making
->* **Keywords**: mental/neural representation, goal-directed behavior, dynamic resource allocation, neural network, neural dynamics
+>* **Topics**: Visual perception and working memory, mental imagery, goal-directed behavior, neural representation, neural dynamics

 ### Research Questions

 >* How do our brains form working memory representations?

 What is the nature of WM representation?
-WM can maintain a stable representation in our mind without sensory input for a short time.
+WM can maintain mental representations in our mind without sensory input for a short time.
 Importantly, WM representation can be reformatted in terms of different goals.
 I am quite interested in how we transform perceptual representations into WM representations and how they change in service of different behavioral goals?
 How is the goal-directed reformatting implemented in the brain?

 &nbsp;

+>* How do brain states change over time?

+Do our brains need persistant neural activity to maintain the representaion of WM?
+Whether the nerual representation of WM is stable or dynamic?
+How do our brains transform neural activities in preparation of future behaviors?

+&nbsp;

->* How do we use working memory to guide our behaviors?
+>* How does working memory allocate its limited resources?

 WM is well-known for its limited capacity.
-How do limitations of WM constrain our decisions?
-How to select and prioritize part of internal representations within WM for optimally guiding behaviors?
-I am particularly interested in the dynamic resource allocation process.
-For example, how can we track multiple goals across different times?
-What is the computational mechanism underlying the dynamic resource allocation?
-Whether and how can we improve our WM abilities and overcome its constraints?
+How does WM avoid interference when facing new sensory inputs?
+What is the relationship between interference and WM constraints?
+How do limitations of WM influence our decisions?
+How to select and prioritize part of internal representations within WM to optimize behaviors?